 How will you be assessed?

 Assessment is by examination, oral presentation, essays and/or coursework for taught modules and by dissertation.

 How is the programme structured?

 Please specify the structure of the programme diets for all variants of the programme (e.g. full-time, part-time - if applicable).
 The description should be sufficiently detailed to fully define the structure of the diet.

-Master of Laws (LLM) • Students on the LLM have to complete 180 credits including the compulsory Dissertation in Environmental Law SOLM915. • Part-time students are normally expected to take 90 credits each year of their programme but this may be varied by special permission. • Part-time students are normally expected to take 45 credits in each semester of their programme but this may be varied by special permission.
+Master of Laws (LLM)

+- Students on the LLM have to complete 180 credits comprising of: - Compulsory Dissertation in Environmental Law (SOLM915) - 60 credits minimum from the compulsory elective modules - 30 credits minimum from the guided elective modules - 60 credits maximum from the free choice modules - Part-time students are normally expected to take 90 credits each year of their programme but this may be varied by special permission. - Part-time students are normally expected to take 45 credits in each semester of their programme but this may be varied by special permission.

 An additional dissertation (SOLM901) can be taken instead of taught modules by LLM students only with special permission from the Programme Director.

+COMPULSORY = COMPULSORY ELECTIVE (EXCEPT DISSERTATION WHICH IS COMPULSORY) ELECTIVE = GUIDED ELECTIVE

-Academic Year of Study
+Academic Year of Study FT - Year 1